 A Young Airline

 Volotea has been operating only 8 years since it was founded in 2012.
 The airline concentrates on leisure and metropolitan destinations in Southern and Western Europe.
 In addition to the scheduled route network, Volotea operates seasonal charters.

 The airline has only 36 short-haul aircraft in its fleet.

 AirlineRatings gives Volotea the best 7-star safety rating.
 That is a sign that the theoretical background of the airline's safety is in order.

 Volotea has had no fatal accidents but some smaller incidents.
-It is just common that airlines to have minor incidents like bird strikes and cabin pressurization failures now and then.
+It is just common for airlines to have minor incidents like bird strikes and cabin pressurization failures now and then.
 It is also typical that these kinds of incidents are solved without injuries provided that the crew can handle such situations professionally.
 Volotea has been able to survive all its incidents without fatalities and injuries.

 Since Volotea is still a young airline, there are not enough statistics to evaluate how safe the airline is statistically .
 Luckily, the available information gives a reasonable signal that the airline is safe.

 Our Volotea Flight

 We needed a flight from Santorini, Greece to the country's capital, Athens.
 There were two inexpensive options available which were departing almost at the same time: Ryanair and Volotea.
 Because Ryanair is not our favourite, we decided to give it a chance to Volotoe this time.

 The flight from Santorini to Athens departed almost one hour late but arrived in Athens only 30 minutes after the scheduled landing time.
 The short flight was comfortable and eventless.

 As usual, we compared flight prices on Skyscanner.
 After deciding to take Volotea's flight, we finalised the booking on Volotea's web page.
 The booking process was smooth without any issues.
-We decided to have only cabin luggage because Volotea allows normal-sized cabin luggage and also a small personal item free of charge.
+We decided to have only cabin luggage because Volotea allows normal-sized cabin luggage and also small personal items free of charge.